Narsinghpur: Industry

 There are many oilmills in the district where soya bean, groundnut and tilli oil are extracted.
+That's loceted in Gadarwara, Kareli and Narsinghpur.

 Other industries include cement pipes, paper mills, plastic and rubber, leather goods, earthen utensils and pots.
 Poultry farms, goat farming, and fish farming.

 Gotitoriya is now producing coal.
 This open cast mine is owned by BLA industries.

 Central Government has set up a project of National Importance in Gadarwara.
 Ntpc Gadarwara is established.

 There is a demand of An Engineering,A law College and a Medical College in Narsinghpur City for the development of the city.

 Demographics

 As of the 2001 India census, Narsimhapur had a population of 46,120.
 Males constituted 52% of the population and females 48%.
 Narsimhapur has had an average literacy rate of 77%, higher than the national average of 59.5%: male literacy is 82%, and female literacy is 72%.
-In Narsimhapur, 12% of the population is under 6 years of age.Bundelkhandi is prominent language along with Hindi.
+In Narsimhapur, 12% of the population is under 6 years of age.
+Bundelkhandi is prominent language along with Hindi.

 Climate

+Narsinghpur has a humid subtropical climate (Köppen climate classification Cwa) bordering tropical savanna climate (Aw).
 The climate is generally pleasant except in summer.
 Waves move slowly except during the south-west monsoon.
 The district's usual minimum temperature rests around 25–26 C, and the maximum temperature rises up to 45–46 C. May is the hottest month of the year.
 It is very excessively hot during summer, and in the end of this season dust storms come.
 When the monsoon arrives, the hygrometer mercury goes very low.
 The district's 90% rainfall is observed during monsoon months only; i.e., June to September.
 The average rainfall is of 60 days per year, and measures approximately 40 in.
 During December–January it is cold, and the average temperature during day time is around 9 C and 3.2 C at night.
 Sometimes cold waves also occur, and heavy fog is also observed.